cyberbotics/webots_ros2/webots_ros2_core/README.md

 ### Examples
 This Github repository contains a few good examples that you can use as the starting point:
 - `webots_ros2_example` includes a very simple controller for Thymio (differential driver robot).
-- `webots_ros2_tiago` is another differential drive robot, but here `WebotsDifferentialDriveNode` class from `webots_ros2_core` is utilized to simplify differential drive implementation.
+- `webots_ros2_tiago` is another differential drive robot simulation, but here `WebotsDifferentialDriveNode` class from `webots_ros2_core` is utilized to simplify differential drive implementation.
-- `webots_ros2_epuck` is again differential drive robot that creates ROS services and topics for almost all available sensors and actuators.
+- `webots_ros2_epuck` is one more example with differential drive robot in which ROS services and topics are created for almost all available sensors and actuators.
 This example also contains a [list of instructions](https://github.com/cyberbotics/webots_ros2/blob/master/webots_ros2_epuck/EPUCK_ROS2.md) that explains how the simulation can be used in combination with different ROS2 packages like RViz and Navigation2.
-Also, you will this example useful if you are planning later to go to the real robot as we support [ROS2 driver for the real robot](https://github.com/cyberbotics/epuck_ros2) as well.
+Also, you will find this example useful if you plan later to control the real robot as we support [ROS2 driver for the real robot](https://github.com/cyberbotics/epuck_ros2) as well.